ASIC’s Product Intervention Calls for Reduced Leverage and Negative Balance Protection in Australia

 ASIC’s Product Intervention Calls for Reduced Leverage in Australia

-One of the most talked about aspects of this product intervention centers on the reduced leverage that ASIC licensed brokers will now be subject to.
+One of the most significant changes introduced by this product intervention centers on the reduced leverage that ASIC licensed brokers will now be subject to.
 Previously, forex brokers in Australia were able to offer up to 500:1 leverage.
 Starting in March, the maximum leverage that ASIC regulated forex brokers will be allowed to offer is 30:1 for major FX pairs.

 The leverage not just on the major FX pairs is set to be reduced but also the minor pairs and CFDs.
-For example, leverage on minor FX pairs has been reduced to 20:1.
-The same leverage, namely 20:1, also will apply to major stock indices long with gold and silver.
-Commodity CFDs and minor stock market indices will see a reduction to 10:1; 5:1 is the new level set for single share CFDs.
-Finally, crypto CFDs can be traded up to 2:1
+For example, leverage on minor FX pairs, gold, silver and major stock indices has been reduced to 20:1.
+Commodity CFDs and minor stock market indices will see a reduction in leverage to 10:1 with 5:1 for single share CFDs.
+Finally, CFDs in cryptocurrency will have a maximum leverage of 2:1

 Per ASIC’s Product Intervention Australian Forex Brokers Must Now Offer Negative Balance Protection